 This recipe takes just 15 minutes of active time.
 For best results, chill for 2 hours before serving.
 I've added options for making this pudding dairy-free & vegan, paleo-friendly, and refined sugar-free.
 Bojon appétit!

 This time of year, I can never get enough pumpkin desserts.
-Along with my favorite GF pumpkin bread and GF pumpkin pudding cake, this pumpkin pudding is one of my favorite pudding recipes to make when fall rolls around.
-I adapted it from my favorite eggless butterscotch pudding recipe one night when I was craving pudding but wanted to use up some extra pumpkin puree.
-I've been making it on repeat since then!
+Along with GF pumpkin bread and GF pumpkin pie, this pumpkin pudding is one of my favorite pudding recipes to make when fall rolls around.

 This no-bake pumpkin pudding recipe is: